mathan95/K-clustering/README.md

 # K-clustering

 This repository contains the k-clustering algorithm implemented in matlab and in python.

-The files in this repository are
+The files in this repository are-

       k_means.m  - matlab implementation of the k-clustering algorithm.

       k_means_with_lab.m - This implementation also uses the LAB color format in clustering, so as to avoid